psfrench76/jira-worklogs/README.md

     fields:
       ...
 ```
-Note: This should not be undertaken without a general understanding of YAML, Jira fields, Python, etc. The structure of
+Note: This should not be undertaken without a general understanding of YAML, Jira fields and API, Python, etc. The structure of
 the fields requested must directly mirror the structure of the Jira API response
 (see https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-issue-search for samples) The key in the
 (key, value) pair is the actual Jira field id, and the value is the column header which will be displayed in the